-- a) "The rectangular anechoic chamber is usually designed to simulate free-space conditions.
-High-quality absorbing material is used on surfaces that reflect energy directly toward the test region in order to reduce the reflected energy level."
-[1], S.30.
+- a) IEEE 149.2021 [1] summarizes in chapter 4.4 different types of indoor ranges: "Indoor antenna ranges are enclosed facilities that mimic or simulate a free-space condition. ...
+Internal surfaces of the room or chamber should be lined with RF absorber to help minimize reflections into the test zone...".
+This document focuses on rectangular anechoic chambers.
 During the course of this Technical Report the term rectangular anechoic chamber will be replaced by full anechoic chamber. - b) The shielded chamber with metallic ground is almost the same as the full anechoic chamber except the floor is made of a perfect conductive surface instead of being covered with high-quality absorbing material. - c) The free space antenna test range is an outdoor facility and typically consists of a metallic ground.
 It may be weather protected by a radome.
 The area surrounding the system is free from reflecting obstacles like buildings, trees or walls.